2008 Bucharest NATO summit

-The 2008 Bucharest Summit or the 20th NATO Summit was a NATO summit organized in the Palace of the Parliament, Bucharest, Romania on 2 – 4 April 2008.
+The 2008 Bucharest Summit was a NATO summit organized in the Palace of the Parliament, Bucharest, Romania on 2 – 4 April 2008.

 Among other business, Croatia and Albania were invited to join the Alliance.
-The Former Yugoslav Republic Of Macedonia was not invited to join NATO due to its ongoing naming dispute with Greece.
-Georgia and Ukraine had hoped to join the NATO Membership Action Plan, but, while welcoming the two countries’s aspirations for membership and agreeing that "these countries will become members of NATO", the NATO members decided to review their request in December 2008.
+The Republic of Macedonia (now North Macedonia) was not invited to join NATO due to its ongoing naming dispute with Greece.
+Georgia and Ukraine had hoped to join the NATO Membership Action Plan, but, while welcoming the two countries’ aspirations for membership and agreeing that "these countries will become members of NATO", the NATO members decided to review their request in December 2008.

 Prior protests in Brussels

 Protests against NATO's role in "promoting war" were held at NATO's HQ in Brussels two weeks before the summit, and in Bucharest.
 Protesters targeted the renewed determination of NATO to use nuclear weapons and NATO's backing of the US anti-missile shield.

 Summit agenda

 As said by Craig Kennedy in an introduction to the NATO Bucharest summit and from the NATO summit program.